Georgia is participating in two volunteer-based, nationwide acoustic survey efforts to collect long-term data about bats.

 Explore data from previous years NA bat surveys.

 Who should volunteer?
 Here are some things to consider before signing up:

 How do you volunteer?
-Choose an available route you're interested in from the map below.
-Then contact DNR wildlife biologist Trina Morris for information about getting started.
+Choose an available route you're interested in from one of the maps above.
+Then contact DNR Wildlife Technician Emily Ferrall for information about getting started.